danbev/learning-iot/README.md

 ### Universal Asynchonous Receiver/Transmitter (UART)
 UART is not a communications protocol like SPI and I2C but instead a physical component/circuit in a microcontroller or a standalone integrated circuit.
+The standard it implements is RS-232 protocol.
 It is main purpose is to send and receive serial data.

 An UART can look something like the following: